 A Collaborative Project Manager has an open door policy.
 She is empathetic to the views of her team members.

-In addition there managers are transparent in their decision making process so that team members understand the rationale for change.
+In addition, their managers are transparent in their decision-making process so that team members understand the rationale for the change.
 They are also inclusive of the diverse views of team members.

-Of course, Project Managers need to responsive to the overall business objectives and consensus is not always feasible or necessary.
+Of course, Project Managers need to respond to the overall business objectives and the consensus is not always feasible or necessary.

 Promote and Incentivize Collaboration

 Team members that demonstrate collaborative Project Management practices should be reward by receiving recognition or where applicable career advancement opportunities or even financial incentives.

 Demonstrate to the wider team that professional development within the organization is linked to the individual’s ability to collaborate within a group.
 One way to incentivize collaboration is to tie compensation and reward for the overall team results.